 Some people are always surrounded by other people.
 They’re predisposed to being around others and tend to have a long list of friends or family they interact with.
 But you don’t have to be one of those people to have a healthy brain.

-“You don’t need to become a social butterfly,” Dr. Kaufer says.
+“You don’t need to become a social butterfly,” Dr. Kaufer said.
 “For social interactions to make a difference in your brain health, we’re really just talking about one or two strong bonds with people that you can interact with regularly.”

 3. Challenge yourself.

 “If you’re going to do a puzzle, take a crack at it while you’re walking on the treadmill.
-Many people also find that socializing while walking or running can help provide motivation to exercise and may promote other positive activities such as healthy competition,” he says.
+Many people also find that socializing while walking or running can help provide motivation to exercise and may promote other positive activities such as healthy competition,” he said.

 “Regular physical activity and social interaction are probably much more important to maintaining brain health than engaging in brain-training games.”